 IR35 has recently been expanded with the creation of the Off-Payroll rules which dictate that it is no longer up to contractors to determine IR35 status but rather the companies who hire them.
 Despite some significant negative feedback following the new legislation that was implemented into the public sector, HMRC now wishes to expand these rules into the private sector.

-Information Age’s guide to IR35 for IT employers and contractors
+See also: Information Age’s comprehensive guide to the IR35 regulation for IT employers and contractors – featuring insights from leading employment law experts

 Public and private sectors